raspberrypilearning/dont-fall-in/en/step_4.md

 title: The game ends too soon
 ---

-Check that your sprite isn't touching the End colour when it's not on the **End** platform - if you use the same colour elsewhere in your project then your character could die too soon.
+Check that your sprite isn't touching the End colour when it's not on the **End** platform — if you use the same colour elsewhere in your project, then your character could die too soon.

 --- /collapse ---